 The Penn State Student Broadcasting Story tells the 100+ year history of one of Penn State’s most distinctive traditions.
-The Penn State Student Broadcasting Story plaque was gifted to The LION 90.7fm from the Penn State Media Association and can be seen in their HUB-Robeson Center facilities.
+The Penn State Student Broadcasting Story plaque was gifted to The LION 90.7fm from the Penn State Media Alumni Interest Group and can be seen in their HUB-Robeson Center facilities.

 Born out of a vision for enhancing campus life, student broadcasting promised a new and very real expansion upon the classical idea of the student body as the heart and soul of the living university.
 To accomplish this, the Senior Gift of the Class of 1912 equipped The Pennsylvania State College with one of America’s first student-operated radio stations.